Bridgewater-State-University/SPO-Google-Tag-Manager/README.md

+# Google Tag Manager

-## gtagmanager
+## Introduction

-This is where you include your WebPart documentation.
+This web part has been deployed online to BridgeNet and it is used to add Google Tag Manager to our SharePoint tenant.
+With Google Tag Manager, we have introduced Google Analytics to BridgeNet.
+GTM has also been used to inject a Siteimprove analytics script.

-### Building the code
+## Building the code

 ```bash
 git clone the repo